zameb/JavaClean/README.md

 This repository compiles clean architecture best practices applied to the Java ecosystem.
 This does not mean it is the single "correct" way to organize applications; on the contrary, it is open to contributions and feedback that can make it better.

-My primary stack is .NET, so I might miss some specific nuances, but I believe that, in general, years of knowledge in .NET and C# are highly transferable to the Java ecosystem.
+While my primary expertise lies in the .NET stack, I believe it's core principles of clean architecture are highly transferable to Java.

 ## Prerequisites
 - **JDK (Java Development Kit)**: Includes the Java compiler (javac), runtime, and development tools.
 - **NetBeans, IntelliJ IDEA Community, or another IDE**.

-## Install the JDK
+### Install the JDK
 There are different Java distributions:
 - **Oracle JDK**: Heavier, automatic installation in C:\, commercial restrictions.
-- **OpenJDK**: Binaries only, requires a very manual installation.
+- **OpenJDK**: Binaries only, requires installation.
 - **Temurin / Zulu**: OpenJDK + ready-to-use binaries, portable ZIP, free updates.
 Ideal for getting started and personal projects.

 The official Java site is Oracle, but for a lighter version that doesn't require a commercial license, it's better to install an OpenJDK like Zulu or Temurin.